 What riding group will suit me best?

-We have three groups which run for most of the year and the beginners will start again in the new year.
-The best suggestion is to start with the 10am and then you can move up or back accordingly.
-As we have two groups starting at 9.30am in Kilmac please ensure you pick the correct group or it could be either a very long or very short day.
+We have four groups which run for most of the year and the Couch to 50k will start again in the new year.
+The best suggestion is to start with the Red Group and then you can move up accordingly.
+Please ensure you pick the correct group.

 A few further points to note